 The former is based on what we called the 'd'Eon's probability' + the 'Meng's Closest Point'.
 Because in thin-slabs like ear geometry we have two boundaries where our paths can find an escape..
 Meng(et al. 2016) suggested to use a kind of heuristic where we use the closest point normal as boundary normal.
 Eugene d'Eon instead lately used a more theoretical approach suggesting a probability scheme to employ for better importance sampling.
 Turns out that a nice improvement to sample SSS with guided (zero-variance) walks is to use Meng's closest point and normal heuristics and then the d'Eon's forward/backward probability to stochastically account for the boundary choice.
 Our contribution is to use both strategies for improved quality.

-Another contribution we're giving is the intuition to use Meng's closest point + d'Eon's probability + an incident illumination vector modeled similar to Walter's (et al. 2009) half-vector formulation.. this gives better sampling for thin-slabbed geometry.. like those presumably delicious chocolate rolls on top of the cake.. there, an entering path should have more chances to exit from the backward boundary and there to use an incident illumination vector instead of the geometry normal.
+Then there's the intuition to use Meng's closest point + d'Eon's probability + an incident illumination vector modeled similar to Walter's (et al. 2009) half-vector formulation.. this gives better sampling for thin-slabbed geometry.. like those presumably delicious chocolate rolls on top of the cake.. there, an entering path should have more chances to exit from the backward boundary and then to use an incident illumination vector instead of the geometry normal.
 You can tell the shader to use this strategy by using Incident Light Vector parameter.
 Being a 0-1 floating slider it is super easy to use a texture (which generally is the SSS map we may already use) to map thin parts like ears nostrils eyelids for improved SSS sampling quality.

 Take care that while it may look we aren't getting so much of a better SSS solution.. at these levels of convergence just a marginal gain in quality like this one is a big achivement as it will drastically cut render times in those areas because effectively all the other parts are already almost fully converged.